 Keep two general principles in mind when digging through these lists.

-- If you want a bitter bite, like a classic west coast IPA, you’re gonna want more sulphate and less chloride.
+- If you want a bitter bite, like a classic west coast IPA, you’ll want more sulphate and less chloride.

-- If you want a malty smoothness, you’re gonna want more chloride and less sulphate (this is a popular choice for Juicy/Hazy IPAs).
+- If you want a malty smoothness, you’ll want more chloride and less sulphate (this is a popular choice for Juicy/Hazy IPAs).

 Fellow homebrewer Micheal Tonsmeire advises to “[base your water profiles] on personal taste and recipe, not history and tradition.”

 - Water: A Comprehensive Guide for Brewers (affiliate link) by John Palmer and Colin Kaminski

 - Mouthfeel Softness by Scott Janish (also, you should pick up his new book about New IPAs)

 - Using Salts for Brewing Water Adjustments by John Palmer

 Matt GiovanisciMatt is the founder of Brew Cabin and started homebrewing in 2005.
 He has continued to level up his brewing skills and wanted to share his journey and knowledge with other homebrewers.
 He launched Brew Cabin in 2017 to make homebrewing more approachable and scalable for everyone looking to craft the perfect pint.